Biden Reverses Position, Rejects Hyde Amendment, Cites Attacks On Abortion Access

 Former Vice President Joseph Biden said in Atlanta on Thursday that he now opposes the Hyde Amendment, which bans most federal funding for abortions through programs like Medicaid.

-He attributed his change in stance to Republican legislators' passing legislation to limit access to abortions and efforts to topple the landmark Roe vs. Wade decision that legalized the procedure.
+He attributed his change in stance to Republican legislators' passing bills to limit access to abortions and efforts to topple the landmark Roe v.
+Wade decision that legalized the procedure.

-"If I believe heath care is a right, as I do, I can no longer support an amendment that makes that right dependent on someone's zip code," Biden said at a Democratic National Committee fundraiser in Georgia, among the states have have recently passed laws restricting abortions.
+"If I believe heath care is a right, as I do, I can no longer support an amendment that makes that right dependent on someone's zip code," Biden said at a Democratic National Committee fundraiser in Georgia, among the states that have have recently passed laws restricting abortions.

-Biden's longtime support for the Hyde Amendment has for decades been challenged by some in his own party.
+Biden, who has been consistently leading in the polls for the Democratic primary, has been a longtime supporter of the Hyde Amendment, just as it has been challenged by some in his own party.
 Many of the 2020 Democratic contenders are united in wanting the amendment to be repealed.

 The Hyde Amendment is a 43-year-old law that prohibits taxpayer-supported health care programs from utilizing federal funds for abortions except in cases of rape, incest or to save a woman's life.